cisagov/manage.get.gov/docs/architecture/decisions/0021-django-admin.md

 involve _building up_, leveraging Django Admin will require carefully _pairing back_ the functionalities available to users such as analysts.

-On accessibility: Django admin is almost fully accessible out-of-the-box, the expections being tables, checkboxes, and color contrast.
+On accessibility: Django admin is almost fully accessible out-of-the-box, the exceptions being tables, checkboxes, and color contrast.
 We have remedied the first 2 with template overrides and the 3rd with theming (see below).

 On USWDS and theming: Django admin brings its own high level design framework.
 We have determined that theming on top of Django (scss)